nicopap/elm-eureka/README.md

 	can imagine a completion manager with caching, or a dependency graph generator etc.

+* Proper error handling :)

+* Proper handling of shader and multiline string literals.

+* Reorganize the crate, separate parse-tree from ast etc.

 ## Limitations

 * Aligned indentation after `let` keyword **do not work**.
 If you are thourugh